Computer Vision · Color Science · Image Analytics

 Frame Ingestion

 ffmpeg extracts frames at adaptive sampling rate.
 Scene boundary detection (histogram diff threshold) determines local sample density.
-Each frame written to disk as PNG with EXIF-style sidecar JSON containing film ID, timestamp, scene index.
+Each frame tagged with film ID, timestamp, and scene index in a sidecar JSON.

 ffmpegPythonJSON